 In general, the main challenge faced by teachers regarding the Preschool-Primary School transition process is the difficulty in identifying and facilitating the needs, learning styles and initial understanding levels of different learners.

-"...the challenges are certainly many because children have diverse characters...".
-(RA)

-"The challenges faced are sometimes related to mood, level of understanding and also different ways of learning."
-(MA)
+This was stated by RA and MA.
+RA stated "...the challenges are certainly many because children have diverse characters...".
+In line with this, MA stated "The challenges faced are sometimes related to mood, level of understanding and also different ways of learning."
 Based on this, teachers feel that they need more time in identifying the characteristics and needs of students, both at the PAUD level and at the primary level.
-In addition, RF argued the challenges in the Preschool-Primary School transition process in group B kindergartens.

-"...when we are close to primary school, with the demands, we feel quite chased by the cognitive and literacy targets of children so that the approach we take in the classroom contains a lot of that."
-(RF)
+In addition, RF argued that one of the challenges in the Preschool-Primary School transition process in group B kindergartens is "...when we are close to primary school, with the demands, we feel quite chased by the cognitive and literacy targets of children so that the approach we take in the classroom contains a lot of that.".
 Because of these demands, teachers at group B kindergartens seem to prioritize numeracy and literacy over other aspects of school readiness.

 DC faced different challenges in dealing with Preschool-Primary School transition learning.
 DC believes that her biggest challenge is having to prepare many learning tools such as writing materials, activities and student worksheets in large quantities.
 DC even admitted that during the implementation of the Preschool-Primary School transition process in the first two weeks of the school year, she received help from other class teachers to prepare learning tools.

-"...at that time I was helped by teachers from grade 5, 6 too, because if I didn't prepare many activities, the children would get bored and I was also confused about what to say in class."(DC)
+DC revealed "...at that time I was helped by teachers from grade 5, 6 too, because if I didn't prepare many activities, the children would get bored and I was also confused about what to say in class."